Identify, Analyse, Effect

 As part of each of these modules, there will be a purpose that connects back to VCE English.

 Understanding effect on reader is fundamental to argument analysis, as it represents 50% of the marking criteria.
-This core skill requires students to analyze how persuasive techniques may influence readers' thoughts, feelings, and reactions.
-Through a structured approach of Identify (20%), Analyze (30%), and Effect (50%), students learn to dissect how writers craft their arguments to create specific impacts on their audience.
+This core skill requires students to analyse how persuasive techniques may influence readers' thoughts, feelings, and reactions.
+Through a structured approach of Identify (20%), Analyse (30%), and Effect (50%), students learn to dissect how writers craft their arguments to create specific impacts on their audience.

 Post-Module Learnings